Accessibility Services Accommodations

 - Acquired Brain Injury (PDF)

-Please send your documentation prior to your appointment via upload, fax (678-839-6429) or by emailing firstname.lastname@example.org.
+Please upload your documentation prior to your appointment via one of these links: New student (Application) OR Returning/Existing Students/DS office staff.
 Be certain your documentation is complete and signed by the appropriate professional (psychiatrist, medical doctor, or psychologist, depending on your disability).

 Make an appointment with an Accessibility Counselor by emailing email@example.com.